czechtech/libqpropresenttext/README.md

 At present, you need to know the IP address of the ProPresenter computer.
 Because ProPresenter's service is announced using mDNS, perhaps in the future QPrePresentText can query for this.

+QProPresentText keeps a buffer of the current slide and next slide.
+Check the connection status before assuming they are active.

 Only the text of the current slide and next slide is provided.
-QProPresentText could easily be extended to access the DisplayLayouts,
+QProPresentText could easily be extended to access the DisplayLayouts.

 To Do